E-Bow the Letter: Chart performance

-On the US Billboard Hot 100, "E-Bow the Letter" debuted at number 54 in the issue of September 7, 1996, reaching its peak of number 49 the following week and spending nine weeks on the chart altogether.
-The song reached the top five on the Billboard Modern Rock Tracks chart, peaking at number two on September 14, 1996, and entered the top 10 on the Adult Alternative Songs ranking, reaching number seven on September 7 and spending seven weeks on the chart.
-The song also appeared on the Billboard Mainstream Rock and Maxi-Singles Sales charts, reaching numbers 15 and 39, respectively, on September 14.
+On the US Billboard Hot 100, "E-Bow the Letter" debuted at number 54 on September 7, 1996, reaching its peak of number 49 the following week and spending nine weeks on the chart altogether.
+The song reached the top five on the Billboard Modern Rock Tracks chart, peaking at number two on September 14, 1996, and entered the top 10 on the Triple-A ranking, reaching number seven on September 7 and spending seven weeks on the chart.
+The song also appeared on the Billboard Mainstream Rock Tracks and Maxi-Singles Sales charts, reaching numbers 15 and 39, respectively, on September 14.
 Along with "What's the Frequency, Kenneth?", it is the only R.E.M. song to appear on the latter listing.
-In Canada, the track reached the top 10, peaking at number six on the RPM 100 chart and at number one on the RPM Alternative 30.
+In Canada, the track reached the top 10, peaking at number six on the RPM 100 Hit Tracks chart and at number one on the RPM Alternative 30.
 The magazine later ranked the song as Canada's 53rd-best-performing single of 1996 as well as the 30th-best-performing rock song.

 In the United Kingdom, "E-Bow the Letter" became the band's highest-charting single until "The Great Beyond" in 2000, debuting and peaking at number four on the UK Singles Chart based on its "typically wry sense of humour".
-Giving R.E.M. their 18th top-40 hit on the chart, the song spent six weeks in the UK top 100.
+Giving R.E.M. their 18th top-40 hit on the UK chart, the song spent six weeks in the top 100.
 The song also reached the top 10 in Ireland, where it reached number eight.
-In Iceland, "E-Bow" the letter rose to number two on the Íslenski listinn chart after seven weeks, eventually ending 1996 as the country's 41st-most-successful single.
+In Iceland, "E-Bow the Letter" rose to number two on the Íslenski listinn chart after seven weeks, eventually ending 1996 as the country's 41st-most-successful single.
 The track became R.E.M.'s fifth top-10 hit in Norway, debuting and peaking at number six, where it remained for two weeks.
 In Finland, the song peaked within the top 20, reaching number 11 on the Finnish Singles Chart.
 Elsewhere in Europe, "E-Bow the Letter" appeared on the charts of Austria, Flanders, Germany, and the Netherlands, achieving a peak of number 28 on the Eurochart Hot 100.
 In Australia, the song reached number 23 on the ARIA Singles Chart and spent four weeks in the top 50, while in New Zealand, it debuted at its peak of number 32 and left the RIANZ Singles Chart after three weeks.

+Music video

+The music video was directed by Afghan-born American filmmaker Jem Cohen and features clips and footage from Los Angeles, while other scenes show the band performing the song in a room filled with lights.
+At one point in the video guitarist Peter Buck can be seen using the EBow, and in other scenes there's Patti Smith in Prague, Czech Republic.
+For Difuser, Bryan Wawzenek of the same site commented that the music video seems "like a melancholic continuation of 'Nightswimming' with burnt and nocturnal scenes."
+Matthew Perpetua of Rolling Stone praised the video by stating: